Willie Doyle: Legacy

 General William Hickie, the commander-in-chief of the 16th (Irish) Division, described Father Doyle as "one of the bravest men who fought or served out here."

 Father Doyle's body was never recovered but he is commemorated at Tyne Cot Memorial.

 Father Doyle was proposed for canonisation in 1938, but this was not followed through.
 His papers can be found in the Jesuit archives, Leeson Street, Dublin.

 A stained glass window dedicated to his memory is present in St Finnian's Church, Dromin, County Louth, Ireland.

 Despite his troubled relationship with the Roman Catholic Church in Ireland, Irish author and playwright Brendan Behan is known to have always felt a great admiration for Father William Doyle.
 He praised Father Doyle in his 1958 memoir Borstal Boy.
-Also, Alfred O'Rahilly's biography of the fallen chaplain is known to have been one of Behan's favorite books.
+Alfred O'Rahilly's biography of the fallen chaplain is known to have been one of Behan's favorite books.

 Irish folk singer Willie 'Liam' Clancy was named after him due to his mother's fondness for Doyle, although they never met.